FabricMC/fabric-docs/develop/text-and-translations.md

 You may be familiar with Minecraft's formatting standards:

-You can apply these formattings using the `Formatting` enum on the `MutableText` class:
+You can apply these formatting styles using the `Formatting` enum on the `MutableText` class:

 ```java
 MutableText result = Text.literal("Hello World!")